hotwired/hotwire-native-site/_source/ios/01_getting_started.md

 ---
-permalink: /handbook/getting-started-ios.html
+permalink: /ios/getting-started.html
 description: "How to create a new Hotwire Native app on iOS."
 ---

-# Getting Started on iOS
+# Getting Started

 Follow these steps to create a minimal Hotwire Native application on iOS.
 This will support basic back/forward navigation but will not be a fully functional application.

+## New Project

 First, download and install [Xcode 15+](https://developer.apple.com/xcode/).

 Open Xcode and create a new iOS app via File → New → Project… Choose the default iOS "App" template, select "Swift" under "Language", and "Storyboard" under "Interface" in the project creation dialog.

+## Integrate Hotwire Native

 Then add the Hotwire Native package via File → Add Packages Dependencies… and enter `https://github.com/hotwired/hotwire-native-ios`.